Python Try Except: Examples And Best Practices

 KeyboardInterruptRaised when the user hits the interrupt key (Ctrl+C)Pressing control+c

-Some common exceptions you will encounter at some point in your carreer
+Some common exceptions you will encounter at some point in your career

 If you like, you can try to evoke these exceptions intentionally.
-I promise you, you will encounter these countless times in your Python programming career.
+I promise you that you will encounter these countless times in your Python programming career.
 Understanding what they mean and when they occur will greatly help you debug your code.

 Exception best practices

-Now that we know the mechanics of handling exceptions, there are a couple of best practices I’d like to share with you.
+Now that we know the mechanics of handling exceptions, I’d like to share a couple of best practices with you.

 Don’t use blank except blocks